API¶

 ¶

-Application entry points (thin wrappers).
+Application entry points (backward-compatibility re-exports).

 See Also